Squamous cell carcinoma of the lung

 by Jason Wasserman MD PhD FRCPC

-Squamous cell carcinoma is a type of lung cancer.
+Squamous cell carcinoma (SCC) is a type of non-small cell lung cancer.
 The tumour starts from specialized squamous cells that are normally found on the inside of the airways of the lungs.
-These cells normally form a barrier called the epithelium which helps protect the airways from damage.
+These cells form a barrier called the epithelium which helps protect the airways from damage.

 What causes squamous cell carcinoma of the lung?

-The most common cause of squamous cell carcinoma in the lungs is long-term exposure to cigarette smoke.
+The most common cause of SCC in the lungs is long-term exposure to cigarette smoke.

 What are the symptoms of squamous cell carcinoma of the lung?